Introduction

 1. Clear Acrylic Sheets

-Clear acrylic sheets are the most common type, known for their excellent optical clarity and high light transmission.
-They are often used in applications where visibility and transparency are crucial, such as:
+Clear acrylic sheets are the most prevalent variety, celebrated for their outstanding optical clarity and superior light transmission.
+These sheets are frequently employed in scenarios where visibility and transparency are paramount, such as:

 - Windows and skylights